 A sixteenth century barn has been converted into a successful restaurant, The Barn Brasserie, run by Richard’s sister and brother-in-law.

-The future Archie and his brother Nat are still optimistic that they will be able to host weddings next year.
+Archie and his brother Nat are still optimistic that they will be able to host weddings next year.
 They are also building a more resilient business by constantly evolving and tapping into new trends.

 It’s a fascinating model and an inspiration to other family farms looking into diversification.
 I look forward to following their progress on instagram (@browningbros) over the coming years and maybe staying in one of their quirky dwellings one day.